Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: Numerical Results

+First, Fig.~\ref{fig:overall}(a) analyzes the evolution of the RSMA sum rate versus the iteration index under two transmit-power constraints.
+Across all four schemes, the curves converge in approximately 10 iterations and then remain stable, with the higher-power setting reaching a larger steady-state sum rate.

-First, we investigate how the sum rate \(R\) scales with the maximum transmit power \(P_{\max}\) in Fig.~2.
-As expected, \(R\) increases monotonically with \(P_{\max}\), and the slope for RSMA is larger than that for SDMA, which is because RSMA affords higher degrees of freedom (DoF) than SDMA.
+Then, we investigate how the sum rate \(R\) scales with the maximum transmit power \(P_{\max}\) in Fig.~\ref{fig:overall}(b).
+The number of users is set to $K = 12$.
+It can be observed that the performance of the proposed algorithm in this work is superior to the algorithms in \cite{11161312,qayyum2025power}.
+As expected, \(R\) increases monotonically with \(P_{\max}\), and the slope for RSMA is larger than that for SDMA.
+Specifically, as the power budget increases from 34 dBm to 46 dBm, the sum rate of MA-RSMA increases by approximately 81.8\%, while that of MA-SDMA increases by only approximately 64.1\%.
+This is because RSMA affords higher degrees of freedom (DoF) than SDMA\cite{mao2022rate}.
 Furthermore, it can be observed that both SDMA-RIS and RSMA-RIS systems achieve significant performance gains with the incorporation of MA.
-However, the improvement is more pronounced for the RSMA system.
-Specifically, MA provides approximately a 34.4\% performance enhancement for the RSMA system, compared to about 32.3\% for the SDMA system, indicating that MAs shape the channel in a manner more favorable to RSMA.
+Specifically, MA provides approximately a 35.6\% performance enhancement for the RSMA system, compared to about 33.3\% for the SDMA system at $46$dBm.

-In Fig.~3, we examine the relationship between the number of users \(K\) and the sum rate.
-Overall, the sum rate increases with \(K\), but the increments diminish as \(K\) becomes larger.
-Moreover, the MA-assisted RSMA--RIS curve exhibits a steeper slope than the alternatives, indicating that the MA-induced improvement is more pronounced for RSMA than for SDMA as \(K\) grows.
-Specifically, when the number of users reaches 12, the MA yields a gain of approximately 15.2~bps/Hz for the RSMA system, whereas it provides only 11.7~bps/Hz for the SDMA system.
-Moreover, as observed from the figure, this performance gap continues to widen with the increasing number of users.
-Intuitively, when \(K\) increases, MA must reshape the user channels toward near-orthogonality to substantially benefit SDMA, whereas RSMA does not require such stringent orthogonality to achieve strong performance.
+In Fig.~\ref{fig:overall}(c), we examine the relationship between the number of users \(K\) and the sum rate.
+The power budget is set to $36$dBm.
+Overall, the sum rate increases with \(K\).
+As the number of users increases from 2 to 12, the sum rate of MA-RSMA increases by approximately 47.1\%, while that of FPA-RSMA increases by only approximately 29.2\%.

-Finally, Fig.~4 analyzes the evolution of the RSMA sum rate versus the iteration index under two transmit-power constraints.
-Across all four schemes, the curves converge in approximately ten iterations and then remain stable, with the higher-power setting reaching a larger steady-state sum rate.